Marketing & business development success

 Marketing & BD responsibilities

-In many professional services firms, (senior) subject matter experts are responsible responsible for cultivating relationships & trust.
+In many professional services firms, (senior) subject matter experts are responsible for cultivating relationships & trust.

-They are also responsible for a variety of other marketing and business development tasks.
+They are also responsible for a variety of other marketing & business development tasks.

 Think: spotting business opportunities in the market, creating awareness for their services at their clients, generating demand, selling their solutions, and ensuring client success.

-As a result, marketing and business development efforts can only be successful, when marketers, business developers, and subject matter experts work together.
+As a result, professional services marketing & business development can only be successful, when marketers, business developers, and subject matter experts work together.

 Allow your experts